 A candidate may get a letter of intent from a practice describing conditions for partnership.
 It is important that the path to partnership and terms surrounding it are clearly defined in an employment contract, but they should at least be outlined in the letter of intent.
 Additionally, buy-in procedures will establish a framework for sharing income and expenses in the event that the physician becomes an owner.
 It is advisable that physicians get as much information in writing as possible, as letters of intent can be legally binding.

-Bonus numbers will vary by specialty, but it is a safe bet to insist it be tied into production.
-Bonus numbers tied into capricious and arbitrary reviews or group profitability are out of the physician's control and tend not to materialize to the degree expected.
-However, there is no set formula to determine how this arrangement will be structured.
-Presumably though, the current owners will have already spelled out how they share income and expenses.
-Ideally, the physician should receive a similar arrangement, which should be written up in detail later in the contract.
+Bonus numbers will vary by specialty, but it is a safe bet to insist that it be tied into production.
+The bonus structure should not be tied into arbitrary reviews or group profitability, as those are out of the physician's control and don't ever amount to the degree expected.
+While there is no formula for how this is structured, the current owners will have spelled out how income and expenses are shared.
+Ideally, the physician should receive a similar arrangement, which should be written up and included in the contract later.

 Join the Physician Ambassador Program to earn additional income during training;

 Create your free PracticeMatch profile so you can apply for jobs with a click of a button;

 Download the Career Fair List so you can save the dates.

 Physician Ambassador Program